Retail sales fall 0.8% in January from December as shoppers pause after strong holiday season

 There was another surprising burst of hiring to start off 2024 as employers added 353,000 jobs in January, more evidence that the highest interest rates in two decades, intended to slow the economy, have yet to take hold.

+But the slowdown in spending in January was widespread as shoppers cut back their spending in nine of 13 categories.

-Business at clothing and accessory stores was down 0.2%.
-Sales at building materials and supplier suppliers fell 4.1%, reflecting a still weak housing market.
+Business at clothing and accessory stores was down 0.2%, while sales at health and personal care stores fell 1.1% Sales at building materials and garden suppliers fell 4.1%, reflecting bad weather conditions.
 Business at general merchandise stores was unchanged.
 Online sales fell 0.8%.
-Business at restaurants were up 0.7%
+Business at restaurants rose 0.7%

 Consumer inflation in the United States cooled last month yet remained high and the U.S. reported this week that consumer price index rose 0.3% from December to January.
 Compared with a year ago, prices are up 3.1%.